Mercedes C-Class Electric U.S. release in early 2027 following April 21 world debut: Report

-As Mercedes-Benz’s EV range continues to grow into new segments, the brand will reveal its direct competitor to the upcoming BMW i3 sedan and the Polestar 2 in 2026 as the Mercedes C-Class Electric.
+As Mercedes-Benz’s EV range continues to grow into new segments, the brand will reveal its direct competitor to the upcoming BMW i3 sedan in a few weeks.
+Following the ride-along event, Wards Auto had reported that the North American launch is planned for early 2027.

 Design